ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 - VimTeX provides completion of citations and reference labels, together with integration with common autocompletion plugins.
   See `:help vimtex-completion` for more information.

-- VimTeX's code-folding features are covered at `:help vimtex-folding` and the references therein.
+- VimTeX's provides code folding---see `:help vimtex-folding` and the references therein.
-  You have a lot of power here if you like code folding, but you may have to configure a few things yourself before the feature is practically useful.
+  You have a lot of power here if you like code folding, but you'll probably have to configure a few things yourself before the feature is practically useful.

 - VimTeX provides indentation features that improve on Vim's default indentation plugin for LaTeX.
   You can read about VimTeX's indentation at `:help vimtex-indent`, which is just a list of references to associated configuration settings.
-  VimTeX's indentation is enabled by default and should "just work" for most use cases, but there are plenty of configuration option for those who so choose.
+  VimTeX's indentation is enabled by default and should "just work" for most use cases, but there are plenty of configuration options for interested users.

 - Solutions for linting and grammar checking are described at `:help vimtex-lint` and `:help vimtex-grammar`, respectively;
   I have not used these features myself and cannot offer any advice.